 Inclusive rental contracts consist of both the rent and utility fees.
-However, more often than not, utilities aren't included and tenants need to pay this expense for themselves.
+More often than not, utilities aren't included and tenants need to cover them.
 Expats should ask their landlords about the relevant electricity, internet and telecommunications providers.

 Are you an expat living in Rotterdam?